muskanagnihotri/kv_dataStore/README.md

 File Path: Default file path is set to the user's Documents directory for cross-platform compatibility.
 Custom file paths can be specified if needed.

 # Instructions for Running the test
+Save the Unit Test Code: Copy the unit test code into a file.
+Name it something like (test_unit_test.py) and place it in your project directory(where app.py is located).

+Install Required Packages-

 pip install coverage

+Run the test-

 coverage run -m unittest discover

+Generate the Coverage Report-

 coverage report -m